awslabs/duvet/design/witness/decisions.md

    Resolution path: not further discussion — build the first Verus producer prototype and inspect what the artifact actually supports.
+   *Status (2026-07-28): the first Verus producer is built and the artifact inspected (spec §5.5).
+Nodes and edges are function-level (`FunctionSst` blocks, `Fun :path` references), so the shipped closure is the spans of whole reachable functions, not the exact lines a proof consulted.
+The question stays open at the finer level: whether and how clause- or invariant-level closure precision is recoverable from the artifact.
+Flagged for return at the 2026-07-28 PR review.*

 2. **Identifying which obligation is which in failure reports.**
    Under Decision 14, a multi-witness failure lists the bound